tu6ge/valitron/CONTRIBUTION.md

 }
 ```

-2. one thing once commit
+2. One thing once commit

 so in once pull request, it can contain multiple commits.

-3. if you add new features, you should be add some test case of the features.
+3. If you add new features, you should be add some test case of the features.

-4. run `cargo fmt`
+4. Run `cargo fmt` with your need.

-5. run test case:
+5. Run test case:

 ```
 cargo t --lib